Precision-guided munition: Guided small arms

 Precision-guided small arms prototypes have been developed which use a laser designator to guide an electronically actuated bullet to a target.
 Another system in development uses a laser range finder to trigger an explosive small arms shell in proximity to a target.
 The U.S. Army plans to use such devices in the future.

 In 2008 the EXACTO program began under DARPA to develop a "fire and forget" smart sniper rifle system including a guided smart bullet and improved scope.
 The exact technologies of this smart bullet have not been released.
 EXACTO was test fired in 2014 and 2015 and results showing the bullet altered course to correct its path to its target were released.

 In 2012 Sandia National Laboratories announced a self-guided bullet prototype that could track a target illuminated with a laser designator.
 The bullet is capable of updating its position 30 times a second and hitting targets over a mile away.

 In mid-2016, Russia revealed it was developing a similar "smart bullet" weapon designed to hit targets at a distance of up to 10 km.

 Pike is a precision-guided mini-missile fired from an underslung grenade launcher.

 Air burst grenade launchers are a type of precision-guided weapons.
-Such grenade launchers can preprogram their grenades using a fire-control system to explode in the air above or beside the enemy.
+Such grenade launchers can pre-program their grenades using a fire-control system to explode in the air above or beside the enemy.